RovyVon E200s Angel Eyes Flashlight Review

 The whole light is held together by these two Torx screws.
 They are T6 size.
 They remove easily (no Loctite.)

 The back removes easily after the screws are removed.
 Even when unscrewed, there’s not much of a gap for pulling off the cover.
-I got a thumbnail under the pocket clip holder, and lifted it up pretty easily.
-(It’d be even more easy if the pocket clip was installed – just grasp the pocket clip and pull up).
+I got a thumbnail under the pocket clip holder and lifted it up pretty easily.
+(It’d be even easier if the pocket clip was installed – just grasp the pocket clip and pull up).

 Note the two magnets just inside the two screw holes there.